-When Maslow's 13 Characteristics of Self-Actualization become key to your personality you have a powerful personal development plan with which to strive for your own self-actualization.
+When Maslow's 13 characteristics of self actualization become key to your personality you have a powerful self development plan with which to strive for your own self-actualization.

 Try this for yourself.
-Self-assess against this list, making a note of those Characteristics of Self-Actualization you honestly feel you lack.
-Then you can simply use those notes as a blueprint for the qualities to work on in your preferred personal development process.
+Self-assess against this list, making a note of those characteristics of self actualization you honestly feel you lack.
+Then you can simply use those notes as a blueprint for the qualities to work on in your preferred self development process.

 The “better” culture gratifies all basic human needs and permits self-actualization.
 The “poorer” cultures do not.
 The same is true for education.
 To the extent that it fosters growth toward self-actualization, it is “good” education – Toward a Psychology of Being by Abraham H. Maslow